Table of Contents

-Next in our rundown of examples comes a weekly status report template for the healthcare industry.
+Next in our rundown of examples comes a template for weekly status report for the healthcare industry.
 Armed with powerful metrics related to management and operations, this healthcare dashboard will enable you to identify trends, spot any bottlenecks, and help to allocate your resources for sustainable facility development.

 **click to enlarge**

 Running a healthcare facility is not an easy task, every detail and department needs to be carefully monitored as any issue can directly affect patient care.
-For this reason, the value of producing weekly reports in this industry is not in question.
+For this reason, the value of producing seven-day dashboards in this industry is not in question.

 5. Weekly Facebook Report